| | | | | |

 Building a Complete Trak Racer Setup

 Three realistic builds at different price points, using Trak Racer cockpits as the foundation.
-I’m pairing them with peripherals that actually make sense at each level.
+I’m pairing them with peripherals that make sense at each level – a mix of in-house VNM kit and the third-party stuff Trak Racer also stock.

 Entry Build (~$1,500-2,000)

-TR80S frame + Rally-Pro seat + basic pedal plate.
-Pair it with a Moza R5 or Fanatec CSL DD and CSL pedals.
-Add the basic single monitor mount and a 27-32 inch monitor.
+TR40S frame ($349) + Rally-Pro seat ($349) + basic pedal plate.
+Pair it with a Moza R5 or Fanatec CSL DD and CSL pedals (or step up to the VNM 3-Pedal Set if you’re committed to load cell from day one).
+Add a basic single monitor mount and a 27-32 inch monitor.
 This gets you a proper rig that handles entry-level direct drive without flex, and the Rally-Pro seat won’t let you down under braking.
-The TR80S has excellent pedal mount adjustability for this price range.
+The TR40S + Moza R3 bundle ($709) is also worth considering as a quicker route to the same place.

 Enthusiast Build (~$3,500-5,000)